Notabela/2048/README.md

 GIF created with [LiceCap](http://www.cockos.com/licecap/).

 ## Notes
+All implementation is object oriented

+run using run_game.py file and then specify game with and height

 Implenting the slide and merge animation was challenging.
 This feature is currently still being worked on